 Adult Education may also provide instruction to Institutionalized populations.
 These services may take place at a local jail, halfway house, state correctional institution or any other transitional housing.
-This instruction may consists of adult literacy, adult basic education, adult secondary education/GED® test credential preparation and/or English language acquisition for adult criminal offenders.
-Instruction in life skills, employability skills and computer literacy may be integrated into academic instruction.
+This instruction may consists of adult literacy, adult

 Local institutionalized classes need to have the support of the warden and other administrative officers, and have the following available: